GregorDeCillia/StatisticalDays2022/README.md

 The talk will be about the same project as my [uRos2021 presentation](https://github.com/GregorDeCillia/pipedream/).
 However since this is not an R conference it will be less technical.
-Instead, the focus will lie on the advantages from empowering article authors to include interactive charts and tables without assistance from developers or designers.
+Instead, the focus will lie on the authors of our website articles.
+How can they be empowered to generate interactive charts and tables without assistance from developers or designers?

 The presentation will include sneak-peeks for the new webpage of Statistics Austria and the [STATcube API](https://github.com/statistikat/STATcubeR/).